-Her own research has so far focused on nineteenth- and early twentieth-century art, especially sculpture, in relation to gender and space (public and domestic).
-Nowadays she also focuses more on interior and design history.
+Her research concerns art, especially sculpture, in relation to gender and space (public and domestic), as well as interior design history, c.
+1750-1950.
 Her PhD research on women sculptors and their work in the metropolis (Paris, London, Brussels, 1770-1953), published by the Koninklijke Vlaamse Academie voor Wetenschappen en Kunsten, was awarded the ‘Tri-annual Award for Humanities' of Academische Stichting Leuven.
 In 2019, Sterckx was denominated 'Laureaat van de Koninklijke Vlaamse Academie voor Wetenschappen en Kunsten, klasse Kunsten'.

 Also follow the weblogs of XIX and ESNA (European Society of Nineteenth-Century Art).